KellyR03/super-duper-engine/README.md

 # super-duper-engine

 ## User Story
-As A marketing agency
+AS A marketing agency
-I want a codebase that follows accessibility standards So that our own sute us optimized fro search engines
+I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

 ## Acceptance Criteria
 GIVEN a webpage meets accessibility standards